Home

 Annual Leave Encashment During Probation

-Generally, you're not entitled to annual leave encashment if you resign during your probationary period (usually the first 3 months) because annual leave entitlement begins after 3 months of service.
+Generally, you're not entitled to leave encashment if you resign during your probationary period (usually the first 3 months) because annual leave entitlement begins after 3 months of service.
 However, if you resign after 3 months, a pro-rated amount might be payable, depending on company policy.

 Is Annual Leave Encashment Mandatory?